Saturday, November 16, 2024

 When the apostle Paul faced punishment for his faith, he acted honorably in every situation while using his Roman citizenship to ensure every protection available to him under the law.
 [8] Believers don't back down when facing threats from the government.
 They act honorably, use the law to protect themselves when possible, and hold onto their faith passionately.
 If they suffer, they rejoice for suffering honorably for the name of Jesus [9] while demonstrating their faith and hope in Jesus.
 [10]

 We offer our loyalty and allegiance first to God.
 He wants us to behave honorably to the government under which we live.
-When the two conflict, our responsibility is explicit: Honor God above all other authorities and at any cost.
+When God's will and the government conflict, our responsibility is explicit: Honor God above all other authorities and at any cost.
 Act as honorably as we can toward the government.
 All the while, we seek to live to help others see the goodness of God behind our actions.
-And if we must suffer, make sure we suffer for doing what is right and honorable in the sight of God!
+And if we must suffer, we must make sure we suffer for doing what is right and honorable in the sight of God!

 Holy and righteous Father, I struggle with some things my nation's authorities decide, legalize, enforce, demand, and legislate.
 I pray for Your wisdom as I decide my actions as a responsible citizen of my country while seeking to be faithful to the Kingdom of heaven as a follower of Jesus.
 I do not want to cause trouble or influence others to stumble.
 Neither do I want to crumble under political or social pressure.
 I want to answer my detractors with gentleness, respect, and conviction.
 Lord Jesus, You and the apostle Paul are my examples.
 I am also asking for the Holy Spirit to guide me to demonstrate my primary allegiance to You and Your Kingdom above all human allegiances while trying to be respectful of my country's laws.
 I ask for Your help, O God, in Jesus' name.
 Amen.